BackofenLab/RNAProt/README.md

 ```

 In our case the model successfully predicted the two verified binding sites (all together 4 sites predicted) on the transcript (using threshold level `--thr 1`).
-The first loop is at transcript position 1,371 to 1,373 (loop nucleotides), the second loop 1,404 to 1,406 (see plotted profile positions for comparison), with the second hairpin having a higher folding probability and score.
+The first loop is at transcript position 1,371 to 1,373 (loop nucleotides), the second loop 1,404 to 1,406, with the second hairpin having a higher folding probability and score.
+To check we take a look at the reported peak_regions.bed/tsv, or have a look at the plotted profiles, which conveniently includes the transcript coordinates (or genomic in case of genomic sites as input) to quickly identify regions of interest.
 The `test/` folder also includes the model we used to predict, which you can easily apply yourself to compare:

 ```
 unzip test/cde_sites_str_model_folder.zip